On This Page

 The Change Tracking mode is applicable for MS SQL Source Types.
 It makes use of the Change Tracking feature provided by SQL Server.
 You may follow the instructions in this guide to enable change tracking for the Source objects.
 The change retention period should be more than the replication frequency of your Hevo Pipeline to avoid any data loss.

-This mode is applicable for the Postgres Source Types.
+Logical Replication is applicable for the Postgres Source Types.
 In this mode, data is replicated using Postgres Write Ahead Log (WAL) set at a logical level (available on Postgres version 9.4 and above).
 This mode is useful when you are looking to replicate the complete database as it is.
 Please note that Hevo will create a new Replication Slot for the Pipeline which may lead to higher disk consumption in your Postgres Database.
 Read about the instructions to set up WAL for logical replication here.

 This mode is applicable for the Oracle Source Types.
 This involves using Oracle Logminer to incrementally ingest the data from Oracle Redo logs.
 This is the recommended way to replicate data in Oracle.
 You can read more about Logminer here.
 Refer to the Oracle Source variants documented in this section for instructions to set up Redo log for an Oracle database.